AllAroundD/card-creator/README.md

   - list cards within deck
   - add cards to deck
 - image upload (during editing)
+- use Redux for card/deck info
+- use Sass
   THINGS TO DO LATER
 - user login
   - user-dependent data